Sabrimjd/SSHPlex/README.md

 ### Current Features
 - 🎯 **Interactive Host Selection**: Modern TUI built with Textual for intuitive host selection
 - 🔗 **NetBox Integration**: Automatic host discovery from NetBox with configurable filters
-- � **Ansible Integration**: Support for Ansible YAML inventories with group filtering
+- 📋 **Ansible Integration**: Support for Ansible YAML inventories with group filtering
 - 🏢 **Multiple Sources of Truth**: Use NetBox and Ansible inventories together or separately
+- ⚡ **Intelligent Caching**: Local host caching for lightning-fast startup (configurable TTL)
-- ���️ **tmux Integration**: Creates organized tmux sessions with panes or windows for each host
+- 🖥️ **tmux Integration**: Creates organized tmux sessions with panes or windows for each host
 - ⚙️ **Flexible Configuration**: YAML-based configuration with automatic setup on first run
 - 📁 **XDG Compliance**: Configuration stored in `~/.config/sshplex/` by default
 - 🔧 **Multiple Layout Options**: Support for tiled, horizontal, and vertical tmux layouts